AM4772/ITS/README.md

   ```
 - In ![PostgreSQL](https://img.shields.io/badge/-PostgreSQL-696969?style=flat&logo=postgreSQL), you must create a new database named **itracker**.
 - The content inside the `client` folder was created using **`Create React App`** with npx.
+- To run the app in your localhost:
+  - In the `api/config` folder, modify the _NODE_ENV_ variable from "production" to "", in the `db.js` file.
+  - In the `client/sro/app` folder, modify _devTools_ to false in the `store.js` file.
+  - In the `client/sro/app/api` folder, modify the _baseUrl_ to "http://localhost:3001", or port number you use in the `apiSlice.js` file.
-- To run the app in your localhost, first run the command `npm start` from the `api` folder and then do the same from the `client` folder.
+  - Lastly, in the terminal run the command `npm start` from within the `api` folder and then do the same from the `client` folder.
 This should open up a browser where you will see the app running.

 ### 🤝🏻 &nbsp;Contact me if you have any problems with the instructions